-Resource R7.14 Part C: Importing C Support and Launch Configurations
+Part 3.
+Importing C Support and Launch Configurations

-Complete the following steps to import C Support and Launch Configurations to Eclipse.
+Complete the following steps to import C Support and Launch Configurations to Eclipse:

-- 1. From the C/C++ perspective, select File Import to display the Import dialog box. - 2.
-Select General Existing Projects into Workspace and click Next to display the Import Projects page. - 3.
-Select Select archive file, click Browse and select the ME 477 C Support for myRIO zip file downloaded in step 4 of Part A. - 4.
+- 1. From the C/C++ perspective, select File \rightarrow Import to display the Import dialog box. - 2.
+Select General → Existing Projects into Workspace and click Next to display the Import Projects page. - 3.
+Select Select archive file, click Browse and select the ME 477 C Support for myRIO that you downloaded in step 4. of Part 1. - 4.
 Ensure that all items are checked and click Finish to import ME 477 C Support for myRIO.
-See Figure 00.13. - 5.
-Build (compile) all projects with menu selection Project Build All.
+See Figure 1. - 5.
+Under the Project menus select Build All. - 6.
+Again, from the C/C++, select File \rightarrow Import to display the Import dialog box. - Select Run/Debug→Launch Configurations and click Next to display the Import Launch Configurations page. - 8.
+Click Browse and select the LaunchConfig477 folder that you downloaded in step 5. of Part 1. - 9.
+Ensure that all items are checked and click Finish.
+To check that the Import of the Launch Configurations was successful, pull down Run→Run Configurations...
+See Figure 2.